Confronting redlining with Ometry's new car insurance service

 In American cities car insurance in African American zip codes costs 70 percent more than in white neighborhoods.
 Ometry helps level the field, one driver at a time.

 Otis Nash was featured in a recent article by ProPublica.
-He's a Chicago-based man working six days-a-week as a pest control technician and security guard.
-Even with two jobs he struggles to keep up with bills including his $190.69 monthly car insurance payment.
+He's a Chicago-based man working six days a week as a pest control technician and security guard.
+Even with two jobs he struggles to keep up with bills including his US$190.69 monthly car insurance payment.

 Without a car he can't get to work and support his family.

 On the other side of Chicago, Ryan Hedges has a similar insurance policy with the same firm.
 While both men receive a rate reduction for good driving habits Hedges, an advertising executive, pays only US$54.67 each month.

 The Consumer Federation of America reviewed quotes generated by zip code from five of the country's largest brands and “found on average, predominantly African American communities are quoted premiums that are 70 percent higher than similarly situated drivers in predominantly white communities (US$1,060 vs. US$622)."

 When you rate people based on where they drive, rather than where they live you confront the ugly history of redlining with a radical, and effective alternative. — Carey Anne Nadeau, CEO and Founder of Ometry